Gor07s/Gor_Simonyan/Projecttttt/README.md

 In this tab we will use, modify and delete templates.

-when you add a template, you can use it, delete or modify it.
-Just click on "my templates" on the left and all your templates will appear. click on one of them and a short description of this template will appear. and at the bottom there will be 3 buttons: use, modify and delete.
+When you add a template, you can use it, delete or modify it.
+Just click on "my templates" on the left and all your templates will appear.
+Click on one of them and a short description of this template will appear and at the bottom there will be 3 buttons: use, modify and delete.

 ###### Use